Hannah Godwin Flaunts Toned Bod In Cut-Out Swimsuit On Instagram

-Hannah Godwin has been sharing eye-catching Instagram updates from her birthday trip to the Maldives since six days ago and she kept things rolling today with a new swimsuit pic.
-The one-piece that she wore flattered her toned body and featured a cutout on her midriff and sheer sleeves.
+Hannah Godwin has been sharing eye-catching Instagram updates from her birthday trip to the Maldives for the past week, and she kept things rolling today with a new swimsuit pic.
+The one-piece that she wore flattered her toned body.
+Her unique suit featured sheer sleeves and a cutout on her midriff.

 The Bachelor in Paradise star posed with both of her hands in her hair and her elbows angled out to the sides.
-She glanced to her left with a smile on her face and propped out her left foot.
+She glanced to her left with a smile on her face and put her left leg forward.

-The white swimsuit had a low neckline that was decorated with a circular accent and below that was a tear-drop shaped cutout.
-The 7/8-length sleeves were unconventional and were made of a flowy, off-white fabric that added a feminine vibe to her look.
-It left her toned figure on full display and her exposed skin glowed in the light.
+The white swimsuit had a low neckline that was decorated with a circular accent, and below that was a sizable cutout.
+The long sleeves were unconventional and were made of a flowy, cream-colored fabric that added a feminine vibe to her look.
+Hannah’s ensemble left her shapely figure on full display as her exposed skin glowed in the sunlight.
 The tag revealed that the piece was from Revolve, a brand that she promotes on a regular basis.

-Hannah wore her hair up in a casual top bun and short pieces of her locks framed her face.
-Her makeup was minimal and enhanced her natural beauty — she wore silver eyeshadow, mascara, and light pink lipstick.
+Hannah wore her hair up in a casual top bun, and short pieces of her locks framed her face.
+Her makeup application was minimal and enhanced her natural beauty.
+She wore silver eyeshadow, mascara, and light pink lipstick.
 The model accessorized simply with just a pair of small hoop earrings.

 She stood on a dark wooden patio with lounge chairs to her left, a large white sun umbrella peeking through from the side of the frame.
-Behind her were modern hotel accommodations with a roof decorated with branches that added a tropical flair.
+Behind her were modern hotel accommodations and a roof decorated with dried foliage that added a tropical flair.

-It looks like she’s enjoying being 25-years-old so far, her birthday was only five days ago on February 4.
+It looks like Hannah’s enjoying being 25-years-old so far — her birthday was only five days ago on February 4.

 The reality TV star’s followers took to the comments section to share their compliments.